 Fia van Rensburg — Senior Researcher and Evaluator

 Fia has experience of adult learning, training and capacity development, in the public, private and NGO sector.
-She has managed training programmes in public the public sector, lectured in the private sector, and presents workshops in the NGO sector.
-She has a keen interest in making learning accessible, and her knowledge of neuro-linguistic representation styles and learning preferences preferences enriches her facilitation skills.
+She has managed training programmes in the public sector, lectured in the private sector, and presents workshops in the NGO sector.
+She has a keen interest in making learning accessible, and her knowledge of neuro-linguistic representation styles and learning preferences enriches her facilitation skills.

 Earlier exposure to writing unit standards and competence in designing and conducting assessments ensures that she is able to develop and conduct outcomes-based learning experiences.
 She is passionate about human development, and is committed to life-long learning.